Best! Money belt! Ever! For women.

 I will never go back to a neck or waist money belt after trying The Wanderbelt & The Mini Wallet!
 This is the best money belt ever for women, and I highly recommend it!

-The Wanderbelt & The Mini Wallet will be available in August 2015 for 35 Euros in a “printed” version with their own special travel map print, or in a fully skin colored “plain” version, with free worldwide shipping if you pre-order on Wanderwave’s website.
+The Wanderbelt & The Mini Wallet will be available near the end of November 2015 for 35 Euros in a “printed” version with their own special travel map print, or in a fully skin colored “plain” version, with free worldwide shipping if you pre-order on Wanderwave’s website.
 There is also a short video on this weabsite showing all its features.
 (Note that the yellow version with the camera print was the prototype I was provided with, and I don’t think it will be available.)